 Because both parents had experienced significant childhood trauma themselves in their own families, it was very distressing for them to have their baby living with people they thought wouldn’t be able to keep her safe.

-Due to COVID Adrienne needed to do her clinical assessments online.
-While she expected this would create lots of challenges, she says it wasn’t nearly as hard as she expected, and she was very able to do her infant and family observations from the tablet propped in the corner of the room.
+Due to COVID-19 restrictions, Adrienne needed to do her clinical assessments online.
+While she expected this would create lots of challenges, she says it wasn’t nearly as hard as she expected, and she was very able to do her infant and family observations from the tablet propped in the corner of the room where Ivy and her parents were.
 Following her assessments, Adrienne advised Child Protection that she had not observed any reason why Ivy couldn’t be returned to her parents’ care.

 Confronting the ghosts

-Ivy was returned to her parents, but Child Protection asked Adrienne to stay working with them because they thought it was a high-risk placement.
-She also received approval to visit them in person during COVID lockdown.
+Ivy was returned to her parents care, but Child Protection asked Adrienne to stay working with them because they thought it was a high-risk placement.
+She also received approval to visit them in person during COVID-19 lockdown.

 ‘I used Child-Parent Psychotherapy (CPP) to help them create a narrative for Ivy around her experience of early infancy abandonment.
 Ivy’s parents’ trauma was still very present and they really connected with the concept of the Ghosts in Nursery.
 They could see what had happened in their childhoods had led them to Child Protection’s involvement.’